Dianthus myrtinervius

-Dianthus myrtinervius, the Albanian pink, is a species of pink native to Albania, Greece, and the former Yugoslavia.
+Dianthus myrtinervius, the Albanian pink, is a species of dianthus native to Albania, Greece, and the former Yugoslavia.
 Preferring well-drained neutral to alkaline soils, it can be grown in rock gardens, raised beds, or as a border along gravel paths.
 Petite perennials, they are available from commercial suppliers.

 Subspecies

 Only one subspecies is presently considered valid.
 It is quite dwarfed, and forms a cushion.